 by Lois Tverberg

-We read in this psalm that God’s word is a light to ones’ path.
-To understand this metaphor, we need to imagine how perilous it was to journey at night in Israel’s rocky, mountainous terrain.
-When walking on a narrow path on the side of a hill, it was an utter necessity to have an oil lamp to light the way, to avoid twisting an ankle or losing ones footing and crashing down the hill.
+What does it mean that God’s Word is a light to ones’ path?
+Imagine what this metaphor would mean if you were traveling in Israel’s rocky, mountainous terrain.
+Its narrow, rocky paths are tricky even in the day time.
+At night they become absolutely treacherous.
+It is an utter necessity to have an lamp to light the way, to avoid twisting an ankle or losing one’s footing and crashing down a hill.

 (1) A Hasidic story relayed in Old Testament Words: Reflections for Preaching, by Mary Donovan Turner, Chalice Press, 2003, p.
 8. The Jewish Hasidism (hah-SEED-ism) movement arose in Poland in the 18th century.
 See this article for more.